alexeypechorin/tibetan-transductive/README.md

 python 3_create_class_dict.py
 ```
 ## Training & Testing
-Now that you have the dataset prepared and all the prerequisits installed, you can run CRNN trainig and testing.
+Now that you have the dataset prepared and all the prerequisits installed, you can run CRNN training and testing.
-To do so go to _base_project_dir/Src_.
+To do so, go to _base_project_dir/Src_.
 ### Training Options
 - Transductive VAT
 ```console